 Burgess Hill Town Council agree to reinstate the painted cabinet number in the same position.

-In the event of Burgess Hill Town Council no longer being a functioning organisation or at the end of the period of this agreement the cabinets will be returned to their original colour (at no cost to Virgin Media) or a new agreement must be entered into.
+In the event of Burgess Hill Town Council is dissolved, save for a dissolution into a successor body, the cabinets will be returned to their original colour (at no cost to Virgin Media).

-Virgin Media as the asset owner retain the right to return the cabinet to its original state at any time if required to do so for any reason.
-This may be as a result of requests from third parties to remove the artwork which Virgin Media will consider.
+Virgin Media as the owner retain the right to return the cabinet to its original state at any time if required to do so by law..

 If Virgin Media need to repaint any cabinets during or after the agreement, this will be at no cost to Burgess Hill Town Council

-This agreement, and all the responsibilities to all parties entailed within it, shall remain in place for a period of 3 years following the acceptance of the final cabinet design by Virgin Media
+This agreement, and all the responsibilities of all parties entailed within it, shall remain in place for an initial fixed period of 3 years following the acceptance of the final cabinet design by Virgin Media.
+It will continue thereafter for successive periods of 90 days, unless either party gives a minimum of 90 days’ notice of termination to the other party to terminate the agreement at the end of the initial fixed period.
+After the initial fixed period either party may give the other party 90 days’ written notice to terminate the agreement (with notice expiry at the end of the 90 day notice period).

+When this agreement ends at the either the end of the initial fixed period or and successive 90 day period, Burgess Hill Town Council will re-instate the cabinets to their original colour or any other colour as directed by Vigin Media within 60 days’ of the end of the agreement.

 Signatories: